awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 If we remove a review period or sending pause from your account, and we observe the same issue at a later time, we might place your account under review or pause your ability to send email again\.
 In extreme cases, or if we observe repeated instances of the same issue, we might permanently suspend your account's ability to send email\.

-See [Amazon SES Sending Review Process FAQs](faqs-enforcement.md) for more information about what to do if your account is under review, or your account's ability to send email is paused\.
+See [Amazon SES Sending review process FAQs](faqs-enforcement.md) for more information about what to do if your account is under review, or your account's ability to send email is paused\.

 ## Mailbox Provider Notification<a name="reputationdashboard-mailboxprovider"></a>